decaporg/decap-cms/website/content/docs/using-netlify-cms-with-gatsby.md

 ### Enable Netlify Identity and Git Gateway

-In Netlify go to Identity and Enable Git Gateway.
-Go to `admin` to create an account, either by email, or by setting an external
+In Netlify go to Identity and Enable Identity.
+Then under Identity > Services, click Enable Git Gateway.
+Click Generate access token in GitHub.
+Then, go to `/admin/` to create an account, either by email, or by setting an external OAuth provider.

 ## Start publishing

 It's time to create your first blog post.
-Login to your site's `/admin/` and create a new post by clicking New Blog.
+Login to your site's `/admin/` page and create a new post by clicking New Blog.
 Add a title, a date and some text.
 When you click Publish, a new commit will be created in your GitHub repo with this format `Create Blog “year-month-date-title”`.

 Then Netlify will detect that there was a commit in your repo, and will start rebuilding your project.
 When your project is deployed you'll be able to see the post you created.

 ### Cleanup

-It is now safe to remove the default blog posts. _(We didn't delete them before, because we needed at least 1 post for our project to build)_
+It is now safe to remove the default Gatsby blog posts. _(We didn't delete them before, because we needed at least 1 post for our project to build)_